Los-UruBots-del-Norte/fira-car-sim-challenge-2024/README.md

 3. start image (remember to allow X11 server to interact with Docker, by: `$ xhost +local:docker`, otherwise you won't see a GUI)
 4. Usage examples in Docker/README.md

+Note: by default no GPU support with Docker.
+For enabling GPU support, additional steps have to be made depending of GPU type (Nvidia, Intel, AMD)